hackclub/hackclub/playbook/workshops/remote_control/README.md

 If you try pressing the `Motivate Partner` button, you should get a phone call!

-> If it doesn't, ask a neighboring group to see if they can see what's wrong.
-> Otherwise, raise your hand to ask a facilitator for help!
+_If it doesn't work, ask a neighboring group to see if they can see what's wrong.
+Otherwise, raise your hand to ask a facilitator for help!_

 #### Trying it out on mobile

-This website is responsive so let's open it on your phone.

 Just click "Share" and then "Output only" to get the URL